Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 The Delts (Deltoids)

-The shoulder muscles or “delts” are one of the Stairmaster muscles worked and can also be targeted through the use of dumbbells or upper arm exercise movements while on the stair stepper.
+The shoulder muscles, or “delts,” are among the muscle groups engaged when using a Stairmaster and can also be targeted through the use of dumbbells or upper arm exercise movements while on the stair stepper.
 Try frontwards, backwards, or lateral arm raises with a light weight to hit each deltoid muscle striation.

 Delts